joshbegley/nyt-latest/README.md

-**New I.R.S.
-Rules for Online Sales Sow Fears About Surprise Tax Bills**\
+**How New IRS Rules Could Affect Venmo, Zelle and CashApp Users**\
-`Users of digital wallets and e-commerce platforms like Venmo, CashApp, Etsy and StubHub must start reporting small transactions.`\
+`Users of digital wallets and e-commerce platforms must start reporting small transactions, sowing fears among small-business owners.`\
 https://nytimes.com/2022/12/21/business/irs-online-sales-tax-bills.html?searchResultPosition=1

 **Why the Joys of Parenting Can Be So Difficult to Express**\